Professional Health And Social Care Qualifications Explained: All You Need To Know About Studying For A Career In The Industry

 A career in the health and social care sector is hugely rewarding as you help improve the lives of others.
-To succeed, you’ll need good interpersonal skills, meticulous attention to detail and be able to remain calm in high-pressure situations.
+To succeed, you’ll need good interpersonal skills, meticulous attention to detail and be ability to remain calm in high-pressure situations.

 There are many routes into the sector and a range of jobs available.
 Below, we outline key qualifications needed for different roles in this fast-paced industry.

-There are many routes into social work, but you will need to be educated to undergraduate level as a minimum and be registered with one of the four regulating bodies to practice in the UK:
+There are many routes into social work, but you will need to be educated to the undergraduate level as a minimum and be registered with one of the four regulating bodies to practice in the UK:

 - Social Work England